 However, WordPress users can still go back to the classic editor by installing the classic editor plugin.
 Those WordPress blogs include everything you see on a web page including paragraphs, headings, subheadings, lists, columns, quotes, images, videos, widgets, and much more.
 The new editor is developed to make WordPress as user-friendly as possible without encoding.

 Each of the blocks can be customized to the publisher’s needs in a simple interface.
 The website looks customizable for the non-coding publisher.
 Therefore the advantage of using Gutenberg instead of a third-party website building plugin is that the code is embedded directly.
 Many publishers have reported that this could lead to a faster website.
 It is important to get up quickly now.

 Gutenberg provides dynamic blocks, making content building and page management easier for you.

 WordPress describes the purpose of Gutenberg like this:

 “With blocks, you can insert, rearrange, and style multimedia content with very little technical knowledge.
 Instead of using custom code, you can add a block and focus on your content.

 Without being an expert developer, you can build your custom posts and pages.”

 The Differences between Gutenberg WordPress Editor and Classic Editor

 As you can see, they are two completely different editors in creating WordPress content.
 An old classic editor was a text editor with formatting buttons very similar to Microsoft Word.
-The new editor uses a completely different method, called ‘Blocks’.
-The Gutenberg editor or Block editor replaces the old TinyMCE-based page and post editor with a block-based setup. you now have WordPress blocks to choose from and place them anywhere on the page. you can use the Gutenberg editor plugin to change from class to modern editor.
+The new editor uses a completely different method, called “blocks.”
+The Gutenberg editor or Block editor replaces the old TinyMCE with a block-based setup.
+You now have WordPress blocks to choose from and can place them anywhere on the page. you can use the Gutenberg editor plugin to change from a classic to a modern editor.